 A Longshore Lawyer Who Can Help

 Indeed, even if you think there’s any chance whatsoever that you may have a case, we offer free consultations.
 We’re always glad to sit down with someone and talk to them about their case, to see how we can help.
 The consultations are free, and if we do take your case, our payment comes out of your eventual settlement/compensation.
 So, if you do call us, the worst that can happen is that we’ll tell you you may not have a case.
 However, you very well may be able to receive all the compensation you deserve.
-You can contact us at (562) 526-1224.
+You can reach us through our contact form or by call.